Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Selecting the optimal multidimensional scaling (MDS) procedure for metric data via metric MDS (ratio, interval, mspline) and nonmetric MDS (ordinal).
 Selecting the optimal multidimensional scaling (MDS) procedure for interval-valued data via metric MDS (ratio, interval, mspline).Selecting the optimal multidimensional scaling procedure for interval-valued data by varying all combinations of normalization and optimization methods.Selecting the optimal MDS procedure for statistical data referring to the evaluation of tourist attractiveness of Lower Silesian counties.
 (Borg, I., Groenen, P.J.F., Mair, P. (2013) , Walesiak, M. (2016) , Walesiak, M. (2017) ).

-reproducer — by Lech Madeyski, a year ago
+reproducer — by Lech Madeyski, 2 years ago

 Reproduce Statistical Analyses and Meta-Analyses